mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 *Who was he?
 And Pomri, captured?
 How could that happen?
 Was she protecting Linyu?* She took out the coil device he gave her and ran her fingers along the copper windings, imagining what such a strange thing might be for.
 She knew that train motors often looked like this, but this didn't appear to be a motor.
 It was too delicate and precise to be pushing anything. *The wind speaks?
 Who are you, Linyu?*

 She turned around and looked backward into the city, at the patches of tall buildings haphazardly placed amongst a watery foreground, and decided to suspend her worries about Pomri and refocus on Heiko. *Pomri is capable.
 She'll be alright without me.
-Our home cannot be destroyed.* Yet there was a looming dread hanging in her mind that something terrible would happen to Pomri.
+She would never forgive me for choosing her over Heiko.* Yet there was a looming dread hanging in her mind, battering her with guilty thoughts that maybe this was all preventable.
+Maybe if she had never been hell-bent on pleading her case to the senate.
+If she were a better leader, a better wife.
+She stopped when a solitary tear leapt out of her eyes.

+She told herself, "Tears do not build a house," and then returned to reality.

 She retraced her steps down the pathway toward the conduit building, recalling her run-in with the strange man, and that eerie look of malice in his eyes.
 At the door, she shed her memories and focused on the task at hand: discovering the truth and drilling the truth out of the operator.